-'''

-C:\ping <ThreatQ Host>

-'''

-8. Execute the following command.
-If you are using different paths for the config and logs folder, please change the respective values below:
+- 7. Check if there is a route to ThreatQ from LogRhythm. - C:\ping <ThreatQ Host> - 8.
+Execute the following command.
+If you are using different paths for the config and logs folder, please change the respective values below: - <> C:\Python27\Scripts\tq-conn-logrhythm.exe -c L:\ThreatQ\config\ -ll L: \ThreatQ\logs\ -v3 - 9.
+Complete the following fields:

-'''

-C:\Python27\Scripts\tq-conn-logrhythm.exe -c L:\ThreatQ\config\

--ll L:\ThreatQ\logs\ -v3

-'''

-9. Complete the following fields:

-Parameter Description ThreatQ Host This is the hostname or IP Address of the ThreatQ appliance Client ID This is the OAuth Client ID, found by going to Gear → OAuth Credentials in the ThreatQ Appliance Email Address The email address of the LogRhythm ThreatQ User Password The password of the LogRhythm ThreatQ User Status The status of newly created IOCs.
-Note: It is recommended to select the Active status
+PARAMETER DESCRIPTION ThreatQ Host This is the hostname or IP Address of the ThreatQ appliance Client ID This is the OAuth Client ID, found by going to Gear → OAuth Credentials in the ThreatQ Appliance Email Address The email address of the LogRhythm ThreatQ User Password The password of the LogRhythm ThreatQ User Status The status of newly created IOCs.
+It is recommended to select the Active status

-Once complete, the log and config paths, and the verbosity level will be stored in $\mbox{HKEY_LOCAL_MACHINE} \setminus \mbox{Software} \setminus \mbox{ThreatQuotient} \setminus \mbox{LogRhythm}$ and will be available to this system.
+Once complete, the log and config paths, and the verbosity level will be stored in HKEY_LOCAL_MACHINE\Software\ThreatQuotient\LogRhythm and will be available to this system.